acidtib/genesis-dev/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each weycash Core release.
+The project leader is the release manager for each WeyCash release.

 Copyright
 ---------